 Punitive Damages in Wisconsin Personal Injury Cases

-Posted by PKSD Law Firm on Oct 27, 2017 in Personal Injury News
+Posted by PKSD Law Firm on October 27, 2017 in Personal Injury

 Most forms of compensation in a personal injury lawsuit are intended to compensate you for damages you suffered because of your injuries, such as medical expenses and lost income.
 However, you may also be entitled to punitive damages.
 These damages are not meant to compensate you but punish the at-fault party if his or her actions were intentional or particularly egregious.

 The Milwaukee personal injury attorneys at Pitman, Kalkhoff, Sicula & Dentice are experienced in pursuing maximum recovery for injury victims, including seeking punitive damages when possible.
 We can carefully analyze your case to determine if the grounds for punitive damages are present and discuss this information with you during a free consultation.

 When Are Punitive Damages Awarded?

 Punitive damages are different than other types of damages that typically try to compensate the victim for the damages he or she has suffered to try to make him or her whole again.
 Punitive damages are designed to punish the wrongdoer and serve as a deterrent to try to prevent others from doing something similar in the future.

 Punitive damages are not awarded in every serious personal injury case or in every wrongful death case.
 Instead, the Wisconsin Supreme Court has reserved these damages only for those cases in which the victim and his or her attorney can show that the defendant intended to cause harm or acted in a way that he or she knew would reasonably cause injury.

 The judge or jury determines whether or not to award punitive damages independent of the decision regarding liability and other types of damages.
 When determining how much to award, the court considers such factors as:

 - The potential damage that could have been caused by the defendant’s actions

 - The amount of economic damages the victim suffered